arielchuri/forglory/crystalcastles/notes.md

 _Crit tables_ and _Fumble tables_ typically have 1-12 entries and are specific to the weapon or character.

-# sample Characters

-## Ghostface

-- Can talk to recently deceased

-## Kodack

-- Berserker

-# Wormwood

-AKA:

-## Description

-A witch of the circle (of life).
-Casts spells and other appropriate abilities (herbalism, midwifery, poisons).

-## Stats

-Strength (3),_Speed (6), Smarts (5), Stamina (4), Health (4)

-Beauty (2)

-## Special Abilities

-**Play dead** Can physiologically change her body to look and smell like a corpse at the cost of a _health_ die and roll on the wound table.
-**Familiar** A creature that aids you.
-If your familiar dies, lose 1d _health_ and roll a wound.

-## Death Roll

-1. Cast a spell at +4d and die in a fountain of blood that heals your party.
-2.
-3.
-4.
-5.
-6. Roll a wound and attack at +3d

-## Gear

-### Vine Whip

-A long whip that seems to have a mind of its own and can grow thorns.

-#### Attack table

-1.
-2.
-3.
-4.
-5.
-6. Target is divided into seven, equaly sized, parts.

-#### Wound table

-1.
-2.
-3.
-4.
-5.
-6.

-# Paladin

-- Great Strike: Requires one of the dice to come up 6.
-- Heals

-# Weird Dwarf

-- Crafts
-- Explosives

-# Wizard's Apprentice

-- Access to spells that are too powerful and strange ways to backfire and cause dooms.

-# Sylph

 # Character Template

 ## Name